We’re Hiring!

 Working Pattern

+TONIC requires Researchers to predominantly work from home, but having a driving licence and access to a car would be desirable for site visits as there will be an expectation to travel all across the UK for in person fieldwork, meetings, and presentations (expenses will be reimbursed).
 Hours of work and/or days of work may change dependent on project requirements – this will be agreed with you on a project-by-project basis.

-Application Procedures
+Application Process

 Please email your CV and a covering letter about why you are interested in the job and how you meet the person specification to recruitment@tonic.org.uk – we will be in touch if you have been shortlisted for an interview.
+Enhanced DBS checks and certification will be required and conducted.

 This post will close once a candidate has been successfully recruited.